aritraghsh09/GaMPEN/docs/source/Getting_Started.md

   --normalize \
   --transform
 ```
-To list additional options, run
+To list the all possible options along with explanations, head to the [Using GaMPEN](Using_GaMPEN.md) page or run
 ```bash
 python ggt/train/train.py --help
 ```